SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/07-thermostats.md

 ![Plot of Maxwell-Boltzmann distributions]({{ page.root }}/fig/Maxwell_Boltzmann_distributions.svg){: width="320"}

+Increasing temperature broadens the Maxwell-Boltzmann distribution.
+Light particles have broader distributions than heavy particles.

 The plot above shows the distributions for the velocities of oxygen atoms from water molecules that have been simulated at three different temperatures (280K, 320K and 360K).
 {: .self_study_text :}

 ## Thermodynamic ensembles
+In molecular dynamics simulations we generate an ensemble of particles and track their interactions and dynamics.
 Simulation systems can be classified according to their degree of separation from their surroundings, ranging from completely isolated to completely open.
 MD simulations usually simulate one of the following thermodynamic ensembles:

 1. The *microcanonical* or constant **NVE** ensemble, where the number of particles (*N*), the system's Volume (*V*) and the energy (*E*) are kept constant during the simulation.
 The microcanonical ensemble describes a system which is completely isolated from its surroundings.
 2. The *canonical* or constant **NVT** ensemble, where the number of particles, the Volume and the temperature (*T*) are kept constant.
 The canonical ensemble describes a system in contact with a heat bath at constant temperature.